elltor/maven-template-micro-service/README.md

 # Maven Template Micro-Service

-A maven template project for micro-service.

-update at 2022/2/9
+A maven template for micro-service architecture. update at 2022/2/9